Ralph Kekwick

-Professor Ralph Ambrose Kekwick (11 November 1908 Leytonstone Essex – 17 January 2000 Woodford). was a British biochemist who did pioneering work on human plasma fractionation, including the first production of Factor VIII.
+Professor Ralph Ambrose Kekwick (11 November 1908 in Leytonstone Essex – 17 January 2000 in Woodford). was a British biochemist who did pioneering work on human plasma fractionation, including the first production of Factor VIII.

 Early life and education

 Ralph's father was Oliver A. Kekwick (1865–1939) a managing clerk in a firm of ships' chandlers in Royal Albert Dock, London.
 His mother was Mary E. Price (1868–1958) who, aged 13, was a pupil-teacher at Bromley St Leonard's Church school, Bromley-by-Bow, London.
 Ralph was the youngest of her three children.

 Ralph attended infants' and elementary schools in Leytonstone and in 1919 gained a scholarship to Leyton County High School for boys.
 His elder brother read chemistry at University College London (UCL) and his accounts of this excited Ralph and set him for a career in science.

 At age 16, Ralph passed the School Certificate sufficiently to make him eligible for university entrance and he began at UCL in 1925, a month before his 17th birthday.
 He obtained a BSc with first class in chemistry in 1928.